Superhero images - now animated

 Boston Chinese Tea

 To the right is an example.
 This digital image file is titled CaD-a.gif on my computer.
 The small "-a" is my way to remember it as an animated image file.

 GIF files are the only file extension (.gif) that supports an animated image.
 The downside is that the images are limited to 256 colors.
 But for smaller images, I rarely feel that this compromises the impact more than the benefit of eye-catching animation.

 I love animated images, it's a great way to show multiple views of one object, painting, sculpture, etc. You can actually adjust the timing on the rotating image rather easily.
-The rotating images can even be set to turn off after a few cycles and show only one image thereafter.painting, sculpture, etc. You can actually adjust the timing on the rotating image rather easily.
-The rotating images can even be set to turn off after a few cycles and show only one image thereafter.
+The rotating images can even be set to turn off after a few cycles and show only one image thereafter -- painting, sculpture, etc.

-Frankly, I am not sure if Web 2.0 social networking sites will support animated images.
-The sites often say that they will accept GIF images files, but when I tried to upload an animated GIF, the animation did not work.
-I have a feeling that animated images are best on your own web site.
-CLICK HERE to see how I used this animated image on my web site as an example.
+Frankly, I am not sure social networking sites will support animated images.
+Do your own research.
+The sites sometimes say that they will accept GIF images files, but when I tried to upload an animated GIF, the animation did not work.
+I have a feeling that animated images are best on your own website.
+At this point, I rarely use GIF images except in rare situations.

 One more issue related to animated images: Make sure you include the ALT tags (image description) in the HTML code for better SEO (Search Engine Optimization) for your images.

 The post was updated on December 22, 2021, to provide current links.